Correctional nursing

 Correctional nursing or forensic nursing is nursing as it relates to prisoners.
-Nurses are required in prisons, jails and detention centers; their job is to provide physical and mental healthcare for detainees and inmates.
+Nurses are required in prisons, jails, and detention centers; their job is to provide physical and mental healthcare for detainees and inmates.
 In these correctional settings, nurses are the primary healthcare providers.
-These nurses also work with victims and assist in expert witness testimonies and are involved in a variety of legal cases including paternity disputes and workplace injuries.
+These nurses also work with crime victims and assist in expert witness testimonies, and are involved in a variety of legal cases, including paternity disputes and workplace injuries.

 Roles

 Correctional facilities vary widely in size and population.
 Correspondingly, there is a wide range of roles which correctional nurses fill.
 Some facilities are as large as small cities and include an in-house hospital with inpatient and emergency facilities.
-Most correctional nurses fall into four categories: Reception Screening, Chronic Care Clinicians, Medication Administration, and Ambulatory Care (often called, "sick call").
+Most correctional nurses fall into four categories: Reception Screening, Chronic Care Clinicians, Medication Administration, and Ambulatory Care (often called "sick call").

-Intake Screening
+Intake screening

-Intake Screening is often called, "R&R Screening" for, "Reception and Release".
-Generally, all inmate new to the institution are evaluated by a nurse prior to being installed into their housing unit.
-Custodial officers uses this information in order to decide which part of the facility is appropriate for housing, sometimes initiating movement to another facility if the inmate's medical or mental health needs cannot be met at the initial placement.
-The nurse performing intake screening generally schedules the inmate for an appointment with a healthcare provider for a detailed history and physical depending on the inmate's needs and presence of chronic diseases.
+Intake screening (also known as R&R, or Reception and Release Screening) is the process where a nurse evaluates an inmate who is new to an institution before they are moved to their housing unit.
+Custodial officers use this information in order to decide which part of the facility is appropriate for a particular inmate, and will sometimes call for an inmate to be moved to another facility if the inmate's medical or mental health needs cannot be met at the initial placement.
+The nurse performing intake screening generally schedules the inmate for an appointment with a healthcare provider for a detailed medical history and physical examination depending on the inmate's needs and presence of chronic diseases.

-Chronic Care Clinicians
+Chronic care clinicians

-Inmates with chronic health care concerns (asthma, diabetes, high blood pressure, etc.) generally have regularly scheduled appointments in chronic care clinics.
-Nurses here provide patient assessments and education about chronic health concerns.
-Generally, these clinics are overseen by a physician or other mid level provider such as a nurse practitioner.
+Inmates with chronic health concerns, such as asthma, diabetes, or high blood pressure, generally have regularly scheduled appointments at chronic care clinics, where nurses provide patient assessments and education about chronic health concerns.
+Generally, these clinics are overseen by a mid-level provider, such as a physician or nurse practitioner.

-Medication Administration
+Medication administration

-Medications, even over-the-counter ones, can be misused in a correctional environment.
-Most frequently, medications are administered to patients via a medication pass or queue system.
-At set, scheduled times during the day, inmates requiring medication either report to a nurse located centrally in a medical unit or receive their doses in their housing unit.
-In higher security areas, where patients are largely confined to cells and movement is more restricted, the medications are administered at cell front.
+Medications, even over-the-counter ones, can be misused in a correctional environment, so medications are usually administered to patients via a medication pass or queue system.
+Inmates requiring regularly scheduled medication either report to a nurse located centrally in a medical unit, or receive their doses in their housing unit.
+In higher-security areas, where movement is more restricted and inmates are largely confined to cells, medications are administered at the cell front.

-Nursing Sick Call
+Nursing sick call

-Inmates requiring episodic health care generally follow a process called Sick Call.
-After requesting treatments, generally by completing a form (a "Sick Call Slip"), a nurse meets with the inmate.
-Most facilities have standardized protocols for conditions like headache, athlete's foot, and constipation, which can be treated with over-the-counter medication without the need for an advanced medical provider such as a physician.
-An assessment of a more serious condition, or one that falls outside the protocols, would be referred to a medical provider for further evaluation.
+Inmates requiring episodic healthcare generally follow a process called Sick Call.
+After requesting treatments generally by completing a form (sometimes called a "Sick Call Slip"), a nurse meets with the patient.
+Most facilities have standardized protocols for conditions like headache, athlete's foot, and constipation, which can be treated with over-the-counter medication without the need for a physician or other advanced medical provider.
+An assessment of a more serious condition, or one that falls outside the protocols, is referred to a medical provider for further evaluation.